kunxl-gg/PLANE/README.md

-## README.md

-# Pipeline Processing System
+# Parallel Line Scanner Architecture for Near real-time Execution

-This project implements a **multi-threaded pipeline** that:
+This project implements a **multi-threaded lock free ring buffer** for real-time line scanning that
-1. Reads and processes data from a CSV file.
-3. Applies a filtering algorithm to the data.

 ## Installation
 ### Prerequisites